 Q: Are university-sponsored events canceled?

 A: Yes.
-All student-related activities and athletic events are canceled or postponed for the remainder of the spring semester.
+All on-campus student-related activities and athletic events are canceled or postponed for the remainder of the summer.

 Q: Financial Aid is requesting documents from me.
 How can I get them to the office?

 A: The most effective method of communicating with our office is by email to firstname.lastname@example.org.
 If you do not have access to a computer or internet, you can mail your documents to 3007 N. Ben Wilson St., Victoria, TX 77901.